 We pre-register that in case we fail to find support for the core hypotheses in our replication of the target article, we will then supplement our analyses with rerunning the analyses with outlier winsorizing.
 Following peer review and a suggestion from reviewer Prof. Romain Espinosa we will employ winsorizing using the R package datawizard (Patil et al., 2022) using the method zscore with a cutoff of 3 standard deviations plus or minus the mean.
 In such a case we will report findings of both before and after winsorizing, and document differences in the findings.

+Robustness checks: Outlier handling

+Following feedback from peer review, we will conduct an initial outliers analysis on Problems Q1, Q2 and Q3 (replication DV1) to examine the differences regarding the conclusions from analyzing the full data and from analyzing the data with winsorizing.
+In case the conclusions for the full sample are in support of the findings and the winsorized sample is not in support of the findings, we will conduct exploratory analyses to examine possible explanations for how the participants whose responses were winsorized differ from the larger sample (attentiveness, demographics, etc.), and will conduct robustness checks with full versus winsorized comparisons for all effects reported in the manuscript.
+Regardless, our conclusions regarding whether we found support for the effect will depend on the findings using the full sample, yet we will add a section in the general discussion to discuss limitations and implications.
+Our reasoning for this choice is because we restricted the range of response for all items which makes all responses reasonable, and our experience with the target sample is that it is of high quality responding and attentiveness, and therefore outliers are likely to represent real and thoughtful responses.

 Results